-It is not only an affair of the astronomical sun and moon, by the canonical outdoor exposition, but also by the symbolical sun and moon intervention, that’s to say getting the raw matter to undergo sudden changes of state, through thermic stress, volatilization/condensation, crystallization-grinding-deliquescence, etc….
+It is not only an affair of the astronomical sun and moon, by the canonical outdoor exposition, but also by the symbolical sun and moon intervention, that’s to say, getting the raw matter to undergo sudden changes of the state through thermic stress, volatilization/condensation, crystallization-grinding-deliquescence, etc.

 Can Heat/Cold alternation be involved in magnetization?

 Sure.
-Not only this is what we call thermic stress, but it can cause matter to undergo different states of matter.
+This is what we call thermic stress, but it can cause matter to undergo different states of matter.
 To a certain extent, this is also called Solve et Coagula.
 And it can be synthesized with the symbol of the Sun/Moon.

-Can magnetization also be defined as the creation of a microcosm of climatic conditions?
+Can magnetization also be defined as creating a microcosm of climatic conditions?

 Sure.
 At the macrocosmic level, the alternation of heat and cold can cause wind, rain, hail, snow, drought, lightning, and thunder.
 Ultimately quite all that we know as weather and climate.

-How is an alternation between Heat/Cold involved in the production of a philosophical composite?
+How is an alternation between Heat/Cold involved in producing a philosophical composite?

-According to the theory of four Elements, the solving phase would cause the reduction of bodies in the nature of Spirits, while coagulation is the reduction of a Spirit in the nature of bodies.
+According to the theory of four Elements, the solving phase would cause the reduction of bodies like Spirits.
+At the same time, coagulation is the reduction of a Spirit in the nature of bodies.

-What relations between Heat/Cold and Solve et Coagula?
+What are the relations between Heat/Cold and Solve et Coagula?

 What about Sunstroke during magnetization?

-Although we have seen that Spiritus Mundi fears sunstroke and in some cases, the matter should be protected from too invasive sun rays, instead moonbeams are far more destructive over raw matter and, as magnetization is a raw matter demolition action, moonbeams’ presence is compulsory in every magnetization.
+Although we have seen that Spiritus Mundi fears sunstroke and, in some cases, the matter should be protected from too invasive sun rays, moonbeams are far more destructive over raw matter and, as magnetization is a raw matter demolition action, moonbeams’ presence is compulsory in every magnetization.

 Can an underground burial of matter lead to a magnetization increase?

 Sure.
-We must bear in mind that Spiritus Mundi is particularly present in the subsoil.
+We must remember that Spiritus Mundi is mainly present in the subsoil.